Rúrik Gíslason: Club career

 Rúrik started his career with HK Kópavogur in his youth.
 Following a youth stint at R.S.C.
 Anderlecht, the then-champions of Belgium, he made his senior debut with HK Kópavogur.

 At the end of August 2005, Rúrik signed for Charlton Athletic, but failed to make an appearance for Charlton's first team.

 On 10 November 2020, Rúrik announced his retirement from football.
 He appeared on series 14 of the German TV programme Let’s Dance and won the competition.

 International career

 In 2011, Rúrik was chosen as part of the Iceland U21 squad to represent Iceland at the 2011 UEFA European Under-21 Football Championship in Denmark.
 The striker was named on the bench for the opening game against Belarus.

 In May 2018 he was named in Iceland's 23-man squad for the 2018 World Cup in Russia.

 Personal life

 Rúrik was a candidate for the centre-right Independence Party in the 2016 Icelandic parliamentary election and 2017 Icelandic parliamentary election.

 After Iceland's 2018 FIFA World Cup game against Argentina, Rúrik's Instagram profile went viral, as his followers increased by 250,000 after the game.
 His follower count was right over one million in June 2018, more than triple the size of Iceland's current population.

 In 2021, Rúrik appeared in the action-comedy film Cop Secret, directed by Hannes Þór Halldórsson.

+He won Let's Dance in Germany with Renata Lusin.